Battle of Näfels

 The Battle of Näfels was fought on 9 April 1388 between the Swiss canton of Glarus, supported by its allies of the Old Swiss Confederation, and the Duchy of Austria ruled by the House of Habsburg.
 It was a decisive victory for Glarus and led to its independence from Habsburg rule.
-The battle was the last of the of the Swiss-Austrian conflicts that stretched through most of the 14th century.
+The battle was the last of the Swiss-Austrian conflicts that stretched through most of the 14th century.

 Background

 A few weeks after the Battle of Sempach on 9 July 1386, the Swiss Confederation captured the Habsburg village of Weesen on the Walensee.
 The following year, Glarus rose up against the Habsburgs and destroyed Burg Windegg.
 Then, on 11 March 1387, the valley council declared itself free of Habsburg control.

 In response, on the night of 21–22 February 1388, an Austrian army attacked Weesen and drove off the Swiss forces.
-In the beginning of April, two Austrian armies marched out to cut off Glarus from the rest of the Confederation.
+At the start of April, two Austrian armies set out to isolate Glarus from the rest of the Confederation.
 The main army, with about 5,000 men, marched toward Näfels under the command of Count Donat von Toggenburg and Knight Peter von Thorberg.
 A second column, with about 1,500 men under the command of Count Hans von Werdenberg-Sargans, advanced through the Kerenzerberg Pass.